-The following table segregates loans based upon repayment dependency by commodity at December 31, 2019.
-This table does not include accrued interest.
+The following table segregates loans based upon repayment dependency by commodity at December 31, 2020.
+This table includes the Bank's Direct Notes in total and does not include accrued interest.

 AgFirst Loan Portfolio by Commodity Group Based on Repayment Dependency